 For most normal vibrations, the frequency deviation does not exceed 2 cm-1, including for out-of-plane modes that involve the OH bond.
 Larger deviations are found for some stretching vibrations of CH bonds (up to 4 cm-1) and stretching OH vibration (deviation of 9.5 cm-1).
 For the intensities of the absorption bands, the deviation for most vibrations does not exceed 10%.
-A more noticeable deviation is found for several weak bands and is insignificant because the accuracy of the intensities calculated by DFT methods allows only a semi-quantitative comparison with the experimental values.

-Numerical derivatives from the values obtained using analytical derivatives for the atomic displacement step of 0.002, 0.005, 0.015 and 0.02 Bohr.
+A more noticeable deviation is found for several weak bands and is insignificant because the accuracy of the intensities calculated by DFT methods allows only a semiquantitative comparison with the experimental values.
+Numerical derivatives from the values obtained using analytical derivatives for the atomic displacement step of 0.002, 0.005, 0.015 and 0.02 Bohr (1 Bohr is an atomic unit of length equal to the Bohr radius).